vishnuGovindaraj/Behavioral-Cloning-Project/README.md

 ### About

 This project is part of Udacity's Self-Driving Car Course.
-A neural network is trained using the behaviors of a driver in a simulator.
+A neural network is trained using the behavior of a driver in a simulator.

 The model is then used to drive the car around a track.

+See writeup.md for more details on how the model was trained

 ![alt text](https://github.com/vishnuGovindaraj/Behavioral-Cloning-Project/blob/master/run1.gif "simulator run")